 Gordon Ramsay's 'Next Level Chef' Was Filmed on a Very Unusual Television Set

-After each mentor selects their team of five, the following weeks consist of each group cooking in one of three kitchens stacked on top of each other.
+After each mentor selects their team of six, the following weeks consist of each group cooking in one of three kitchens stacked on top of each other.
 Wait, what?!
 This is such an intricate set design, and we don't know about you, but we're eager to learn where Next Level Chef was filmed.

 Where was 'Next Level Chef' filmed?